copiousfreetime/try-them-all/posts/02_dataset_quality.md

   > It is expected that all the photos in the Lite dataset are featured photos.
 It won't be the case in the Full dataset
   > -- [@TimmyCarbone](https://github.com/unsplash/datasets/issues/25#issuecomment-677794892)

 The first version of the Unsplash dataset I downloaded was the initial release.
-And when I did cardinality check on the various `unsplash_photos.ai_primary_landmark_*` columns, they all had a cardinality of 1, with the value `NULL`.
+And when I did cardinality checks on the various `unsplash_photos.ai_primary_landmark_*` columns, they all had a cardinality of 1, with the value `NULL`.
 [I asked about this](https://github.com/unsplash/datasets/issues/12).
 And it turned out to be a bug, was fixed, and a new release of the dataset was published.

-So always worth worth askign questions.
+So always worth worth asking questions.
 Initial clarifications can save hours, days, weeks, even months of person time to find, fix, and reprocess incorrect data assumptions.

 ### Check for leading and trailing whitespace on text fields.